-Getting your checking account directly into the negative and subsequently not being able to pay it back is nothing an individual should have to experience.
-Due to increasing fees from Non Sufficient Funds fees, it could be difficult to pay the cash back.
+Having your bank account straight into the negative and then not being able to pay it back is nothing an individual should have to experience.
+Due to stacking fees from NSF fees, it might be tough to pay the cash back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When a bank provides you with a new bank account such as this, they already know you have had some problems in the past with other banks.
+When a bank offers you a new bank account similar to this, they already know you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you have monetary issues with some other financial institutions, they put your name on a list called chexsystems.
+When you've got money issues with different financial institutions, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You can obtain a second chance checking account, and sometimes the banks may simply take off a few abilities to help ensure your account doesn't go into the negative once again.
-Once you get a new start with a second chance checking account, make certain you watch it very closely.
+You can obtain a second chance checking account, and sometimes the banks may just take away a couple capabilities to help ensure your account doesn't get into the negative again.
+Once you get a new start with a checking account, make sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-The next thing you realize, the person eventually cashed the check so you will have 4 charges that put your accounts in the negative.
-That would be 4 NSF fees.
-So with your second chance banking account, you have to ensure you keep an eagle eye on all charges.
-You won't just develop trust with your new bank, but you can get better at taking care of your finances.
+The next thing you realize, the person finally cashed your check and you will have 4 fees that put your accounts in the negative.
+That is 4 NSF fees.
+So along with your second chance banking account, you'll want to be sure to keep an eagle eye on all charges.
+Not only will you build confidence with the new bank, but you can get better at controlling your hard earned money.